-Whether it’s a ‘professional’ light displays or just a neighborhood full of Christmas spirit, there are bound to be some lights at or near every duty station, so make it an annual tradition to go see some together as a family.
+Whether it’s a ‘professional’ light display or just a neighborhood full of Christmas spirit, there are bound to be some lights at or near every duty station.
+Make it an annual tradition to go see some together as a family.

 And do it YOUR way!
 One of my friends at Fort Bragg said that her family wears pajamas and drinks hot chocolate while they drive around and look at lights in Fayetteville.
 And I think that is such a sweet tradition!